Vitamin D Cured My Insomnia!

-It’s been a couple of weeks, since I’ve decided to give Vitamin D supplement a go.
+I’ve finally decided to give Vitamin D supplement a go.
 I struggled with insomnia from the beginning of January to the point that I was so tired that even getting off the sofa was a challenge.

-For these two long weeks, I have spent long hours in bed, tossing and turning, desperately trying to drop off to sleep.
+2 long weeks, I’ve spent long hours in bed, tossing and turning, desperately trying to sleep.

 It didn’t matter what I did.

-- Didn’t look at my phone after 8 pm
+- I didn’t use my phone after 8 pm.

-- I turned on a diffuser with essential oils before going to bed
+- I used a diffuser with essential oils in the bedroom.

 When all this didn’t help, I tried taking melatonin and herbal sleep aids.

-When that didn’t help, I decided to use codeine tablets I had at home from when my wisdom tooth decided to torture me.
+When that didn’t help either, I decided to use codeine tablets I still had at home from when my wisdom tooth decided to torture me.
 Nope, didn’t work.
 The only result I achieved was extreme tiredness and foggy brain, leading to a pretty awful anxiety.